m8rge/vkClient/README.md

 vkClient
 ========

-Serverside, userless vk.com api client
+Serverside, userless vk.com api client.

 Use all vk.com api without user interaction!
 All you need is create vk application and provide vk user requisites.